 We would like to give a special thanks to our coach, Mrs. Patty Meyer.
 Thank you for your dedication, hard work, patience, and mentorship.
 Thank you to Justice Code for providing the opportunity to participate in Supercomputing and for establishing a foundation in STEAM-L. Thank you to the judges for your time and careful consideration.
 Thanks to Joseph Olonia for your mentorship and data organization.
 Thank you to Brian Brown, the RRFB volunteer engagement manager, and for hosting Justice Code volunteer opportunities.
 Thanks to Rae Bennu, a horticulturist, and local business owner for your insight and suggestions.
-Thank you to Joaqin Lujan, who is the organizer for and founder of Project Feed The Hood for your insight.
+Thank you to Joaqin Lujan, who is the organizer for and founder of Project Feed The Hood for your insight, and the work you do with Project Feed The Hood.
 Thank you to Lauri Andress, associate dean for the college of population health at UNM for your keen insight, mentorship and all you do for the New Mexico community.
-Finally, thank you to

-Dr. Mariana Chilton for your mentorship, for the insight you provided during the workshop, and a very special thank you for your kind words and encouragement.
+Finally, thank you to Dr. Mariana Chilton for your mentorship, for the insight you provided during the workshop, and a very special thank your kind words and encouragement.
 Thank you for teaching us the difference between solidarity, and charity.